minio/docs/source/operations/monitoring/collect-minio-metrics-using-prometheus.rst

    This procedure requires the following:

-   - An existing Prometheus deployment with backing :prometheus-docs:`Alert Manager <alerting/latest/overview/>`
+   - An existing :prometheus-docs:`Prometheus deployment <prometheus/latest/installation/>` with backing :prometheus-docs:`Alert Manager <alerting/latest/overview/>`

    - An existing MinIO deployment with network access to the Prometheus deployment